subhadeep-123/Medisol/README.md

 # Medisol
 A Cutting Edge Deep Learning System which can not only read the critical Medical Reports for you, but also suggest the top 3 Speciality Hospitals Aroung you.

-This Project Won 2nd Position at CIEM - Celcius'19
+This Project Won 2nd Position at CIEM - Celcius'19 Hackathon

 ## Meet The Team
 1. Adrish Dey [@captain-pool](https://github.com/captain-pool): Backend